-With these aspects of our problem, as summarized in \cite{FigueiraEtAl16}, the choice of an {\sc{Electre}} method is the most appropriate one from among the variuos MCDA methods.
+All these aspects are characterizing our problem, for this reason, as summarized in \cite{FigueiraEtAl16}, the choice of an {\sc{Electre}} method is the most appropriate one among the variuos MCDA methods.

-Since the problem is by its very nature a sorting problem, the next question was, which one of the {\sc{Electre}} methods for sorting problems was the most adequate.
-We started by asking one of the experts if it was possible to delimit the categories by (lower and upper) limiting profiles as in {\sc{Electre Tri-B}} and {\sc{nB}} \citep[see][]{FernandezEtAl17}.
-This was rather difficult for the expert.
-Then, we tried to see if a more or less ``central'' reference action for each category could be easier to identify, as in {\sc{Electre Tri-B}} \citep[see][]{AlmeidaDiasEtAl10}.
-Again, the expert did not feel comfortable and was not able to define a ``central'' action.
-When we gave him the possibility of choosing any representative reference action per category, he felt much more comfortable providing such information, which led us to adopt the {\sc{Electre Tri-nC}} \citep{AlmeidaDiasEtAl10} and pursue our study with this method.
-A brief description of the method is provided in Appendix \ref{Appendix: Electre-nC}.
+Since the problem is by its very nature a sorting problem, the next question was, which one of the {\sc{Electre}} methods for sorting problem was the most adequate.
+We started by asking one of the specialists if it was possible to delimit the categories by (lower and upper) limiting profiles as in {\sc{Electre Tri-B}} and {\sc{nB}} \citep[see][]{FernandezEtAl17}.
+This was rather difficult for the specialist.
+Then, we tried to see if a more or less ``central'' reference action for each category could be easier to identify as in {\sc{Electre Tri-B}} \citep[see][]{AlmeidaDiasEtAl10}.
+Again, the specialist did not feel comfortable and was not able to define a ``central'' action.
+When we gave him the possibility of choosing any representative reference action per category, he felt much more comfortable to provide such information, which led us to adopt the {\sc{Electre Tri-nC}} \citep{AlmeidaDiasEtAl10} and pursue our study with this method.
+A brief description of the method has been provided in Appendix \ref{Appendix:Electre-nC}.